Janelia Research Campus

-Dr. Ji is a lab head at the Janelia Farm Research Campus.
+Dr. Ji is a group leader at the Janelia Research Campus.

 Na Ji develops adaptive optical methods to improve imaging resolution in vivo.
 She applies these methods to the structural and functional imaging of neural circuits.

 Na Ji's fascination with neurobiology stems from a deep curiosity to understand the world around her.
 Having studied chemistry and physics as a student, Ji thought she had a good grasp of molecules and atoms but knew little about living organisms.
 In particular, she says, "I did not understand the brain, the organ that enabled me to learn physics and chemistry."